cds-snc/notification-documentation/src/en/send.md

 :::

-### Add contact details to the file download page

-To turn on this feature, [contact us](https://notification.canada.ca/contact).

 ### Upload your file

 To send files, pass a dictionary of arguments in the `personalisation` argument.
 Pass this dictionary to the placeholder key if it’s present in your template or use a name of your choice.